-Where to go, what to do (and when to do it) in Canada
+Canada: where to go, what to do and when to do it

 With such a wide choice of things to do, places to see and ways to explore Canada we thought a calendar of ideas might come in useful in planning your holiday.
 Find out the best time to see grizzly bears, search for the northern lights, discover hidden gems on a self drive and much more.